 Debt prepayment or debt extinguishment costs.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2016, 2017 AND 2018 (In thousands of US dollars, except share data and per share data, or otherwise noted)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED DECEMBER 31, 2016, 2017 AND 2018 In the use and of US dellars, except share data and per share data, or otherwise notes.